powerml/powerml.github.io/docs/error_handling.md

 1. Update the lamini python package to the most recent version: Make sure that you are using supported python version.
 Supported python version are 3.7 to 3.11.

-    1. Download the most recent python client from [Llama python package](https://pypi.org/project/lamini).
+    1. Download the most recent python client from [Lamini python package](https://pypi.org/project/lamini).

     2. You can update your Python version by downloading the latest version from the [Python website](https://www.python.org/downloads/) and running the installer.